-The document will provide details regarding the following areas

-Daily Gas Consumption Data:

-This section covers which years and months of Daily Gas Consumption Data will be used in the modelling analysis, the sources of this data and how the data will be validated and selected.

-Daily Weather Data:

-This section covers which weather stations and versions of Composite Weather Variables (CWV) and Seasonal Normal weather (SNCWV) will be used in the modelling analysis.

-End User Categories (EUC):

-This section describes which types of consumers shall be grouped together from the Daily Gas Consumption Data for Gas Demand EUC Modelling.

-Gas Demand EUC Modelling:

-This section explains the detailed rules applied to the regression analysis which form the basis of the Gas Demand EUC Modelling process.

-Demand Model Smoothing:

-This section explains how 'smoothing' will be applied to the models for the coming gas year, which effectively averages the impacts of the previous [3] years modelling process to provide a more stable set of models.

-Gas Demand Profiles:

-This section describes the key output from the Demand Model Smoothing process and the values which will be subject to industry consultation and approval ahead of loading them into Xoserve systems.

-NDM Algorithms Booklet:

-This section explains how all the information, results and decisions made during the end to end process is summarised and provided to the industry.

-Industry Consultation:

-This section provides a summary of the key checkpoints in the process and how and when DESC and/or any sub-group of DESC members will be involved in the decision-making process.
+Section Contents Daily Gas Consumption Data Which years and months of Daily Gas Consumption Data will be used in the modelling analysis, the sources of this data and how the data will be validated and selected.
+Daily Weather Data Which weather stations and versions of Composite Weather Variables (CWV) and Seasonal Normal weather (SNCWV) will be used in the modelling analysis.
+End User Categories (EUC) Which types of consumers will be grouped together from the Daily Gas Consumption Data for Gas Demand EUC Modelling.
+Gas Demand EUC Modelling Explains the detailed rules applied to the regression analysis which form the basis of the Gas Demand EUC Modelling process.
+Demand Model Smoothing Explains how 'smoothing' will be applied to the models for the coming gas year, which effectively averages the impacts of the previous 3 years modelling process to provide a more stable set of models.
+Gas Demand Profiles Key output from the Demand Model Smoothing process and the values which will be subject to industry consultation and approval, ahead of loading them into Xoserve systems.
+NDM Algorithms Booklet How all the information, results and decisions made during the end to end process is summarised and provided to the industry.
+Industry Consultation A summary of the key checkpoints in the process and how and when DESC and/or any sub-group of DESC members will be involved in the decision-making process.